Standard library

 In a Rust secure development, the manual implementation of the Send and

-Sync traits should be avoided and, if necessary, should be justified,
+Sync traits SHOULD be avoided and, if necessary, MUST be justified

 Comparison traits (PartialEq, Eq, PartialOrd, Ord)